TTitcombe/Python-Machine-Learning-Models/GAN/README_gan.md

 # GAN
+### Requirements
+* Python3 (should work for Python 2)
+* Numpy
+* PIL (to save images)

-Present in gan.py is a vanilla gan class - i.e. simple feedforward Descriminator and Generator set-up, adhering to the original GAN paper by Goodfellow et. al.
+gan.py provides a vanilla gan class - i.e. simple feedforward Descriminator and Generator set-up, adhering to the original GAN paper by Goodfellow et. al.

-See run_gan.py to see how to set the hyperparameters and network architectures. (multiple layers are supported).
+run_gan.py shows how to set the hyperparameters and network architectures. (multiple layers are supported).

 The GAN automatically loads mnist images for a particular digit (default is 2).